Brain cancer symptoms

 - This test is like an x-ray but shows more detail in three dimensions.

 - Usually, a harmless dye is injected into your bloodstream to highlight abnormalities on the scan.

-These include analysis of blood, electrolytes, liver function tests, and a blood coagulation profile.
+These include analysis of blood count, kidney and liver function tests, and a blood clotting profile.